How to Save Money as a College Student

 Save on Transportation

-Save the gas in your car for longer car trips.
+Whether you’re attending a local Christian university or a university further afield, save the gas in your car for long car trips.
 Explore other options for getting around town and campus.
 If you can, walk, ride a bike, or take the bus.
 Resist the urge to taxi around your friends, as well.

 A ride once in a while for a good friend is okay, but always giving free rides to people is not a good idea when you’re on a tight budget.